mlc/ridewithbikes-android/README.md

 The code is written in scala.
 To compile, make sure you have a copy of [sbt] — version 0.11 has been tested — and of the [Android SDK].
-Then, set your `ANDROID_SDK` enviroment variable to point to the Android SDK as installed, and do
+Then, set your `ANDROID_SDK_HOME` environment variable to point to the Android SDK as installed, and do

     sbt android:package-debug